Lest We Forget Battlefield Tours - Flanders

 We also hold the requisite local authority touring company licence along with obligatory commercial licence plate, ensuring our clients´ inclusive insurance policy is maintained, valid and legal.

 Please click on the below link to see images of our clients:

-Owner and Director: Milena Kolarikova - Lock BA (Tourism management)
+Owner/Tour manager: Milena Kolarikova - Lock BA (Tourism management)

 Milena was born in Prague, Czechoslovakia but re-located to Amsterdam, acquired Dutch dual nationality.
 She studied at the "De Hogeschool Holland" in Diemen / Amsterdam and was awarded a "Bachelor of Arts" degree with honours in tourism management in 1995.
 She is fluent in several languages including English.

 Milena worked for over 20 years as a tour manager for the British Cosmos/Globus Gateway and the Canadian Rostad Tours companies.

 Once Milena receives your enquiry, she will offer advice on travel, fees and your pilgrimage/tour itinerary.

 In 2010, Milena was awarded Her Majesty's Britannic Ambassador to Belgium Commendation as co-founder of the TANK MEMORIAL YPRES SALIENT.

 In 2011 she was awarded honorary life membership in the Association of Czechoslovak Legionaries Abroad with seat in Cholmondeley, UK, for her contribution to this veterans´ association.

 She is also member of the Czechoslovak Legionaries Association in Prague, Czech Republic.
 She frequently joins their commemoration and remembrance journeys home and abroad.